 EPDM | $5 - $10 |

-Metal | $5 - $15 |
+Metal Roofing | $5 - $15 |

 The cost to repair a flat roof made of GRP ranges from $3 to $6 per square foot.
 GRP is one of the cheapest flat roof materials.
 The acronym stands for glass-reinforced plastic.
 This material is flexible and easy to install but prone to weather damage.
 It can crack and split and may need patching.
 It also needs regular resealing.

 Professional repairs for a fiberglass roof cost between $3 and $6 per square foot.
-Fiberglass is one of the most affordable materials for a flat roof, and they are made with plastic strands woven together into a strong mat, covered with special protective coatings.
+Fiberglass is one of the most affordable materials for a flat roof, and they are made with plastic strands woven together into a strong mat, covered with special protective roof coatings.
 While fiberglass roofs withstand general weather conditions and wear and tear, they tend to crack, break, and dent easily.
 They are also very susceptible to water damage.

 Repairing a flat roof made of modified bitumen averages $3 to $7 per square foot.
 Modified bitumen is a popular, affordable material for flat roofs, well-known for its versatility and resistance to extreme temperatures and UV rays.
 However, modified bitumen roofs are at risk of damage due to debris and impacts from hail and falling tree branches.
 Pooling of water on a modified bitumen roof can also make it wear down quickly.